WBAK: WBKA

-WBKA went on the air May 6, 1995, as WMDI (for its location on Mount Desert Island), programming 1970s' music.
+WBKA went on the air from Bar Harbor May 6, 1995, as WMDI (for its location on Mount Desert Island), programming 1970s' music.
 Original owner MDI Communications sold the station to Bridge Broadcast Corporation in 1997; the new owners changed the station's format to adult album alternative.
 WMDI was simulcast on WNSX from that station's launch in July 2000 until February 2001, when WNSX was sold to Clear Channel Communications and began to simulcast WFZX.
 In January 2001, Bridge reached a seal to sell WMDI to Mariner Broadcasting; after the sale was completed in April 2001, the station temporarily left the air, returning on April 23 as WBQI, part of Mariner's WBACH network of classical music stations.
 Mariner sold its stations to Nassau Broadcasting Partners in 2004.

 Nassau Broadcasting entered bankruptcy in 2011, which culminated in an auction of its stations.
 Prior to the conclusion of the auction, the Maine Public Broadcasting Network expressed interest in running the WBACH stations.
 As part of the bankruptcy proceeding, WBQI, along with 29 other Nassau-owned northern New England radio stations, went to a partnership of WBIN-TV owner Bill Binnie and Jeff Shapiro; 17 of the stations, including WBQI, were acquired by Binnie's WBIN Media Company.
 The purchase was consummated on November 30, 2012, at a price of $12.5 million.
 WBIN Media promptly announced plans to resell WBQI to Blueberry Broadcasting; on November 30, 2012, the station began to simulcast WBAK.
 On January 3, 2013, the station changed its call sign to WBKA.